 Papules possible? | Yes | Yes |

-A smooth recovery starts with a carefully performed treatment, clear aftercare instructions, and a clinic that is easily accessible if you have questions afterwards.
+A smooth recovery starts with a carefully performed treatment, clear aftercare instructions and a clinic that is accessible if you have questions afterwards.

-When comparing Rejuran clinics, look beyond the price and consider:
+When comparing Rejuran clinics, look beyond price and consider:

 Recovery generally takes a few days.
 Redness, mild swelling, and small papules usually subside within 24 to 72 hours.